matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 Defects aren’t just bugs - they’re feedback delayed.
 Each bug that reaches production represents a missed opportunity.

+- **Test-Driven Development** ensures quality is built in from the start.
+- **Behavior-Driven Development** aligns developers, testers, and product on the same definition of done.
 - **Continuous Delivery** embeds testing throughout the pipeline - catching issues fast.
 - **Clean Code** practices (readability, testability, modularity) reduce the defect rate over time.
-- *DevOps* promotes shared responsibility for quality - _“you build it, you run it.”_
+- **DevOps** promotes shared responsibility for quality - _“you build it, you run it.”_

 How to reduce waste: